Air Conditioner Maintenance Checklist

 When it comes to air conditioner maintenance, it’s all about having a plan.
-Air conditioners can be intimidating, but armed with the right information, and a regular schedule of maintenance, you can be sure that your AC unit is always in the best possible condition.
-Here are a few HVAC preventive maintenance tips and checklists you can abide by for proper AC maintenance.
+Air conditioners can be intimidating, but armed with the right information, and a regular schedule of air conditioning repair service, you can be sure that your AC unit is always in the best possible condition.
+Here are a few preventive HVAC maintenance tips and checklists you can abide by for proper AC maintenance.

 Seasonal maintenance is an essential part of keeping your HVAC unit operational, and should usually take place in the early Spring and late Fall.
 Most homeowners only think of their outdoor air conditioning unit as needing to be cleaned before summer, but it needs to be cleaned before winter too.
 In the same way that Spring produces excess pollen and debris, Fall is notorious for producing dead grass, leaves, and twigs.
 In both seasons, you will find excess waste in your AC unit that needs to be cleaned out to prevent the system from getting clogged which will hinder air flow.

 It is important to note that your home HVAC system uses the same external fan system to heat your home as it does to cool it.
 Seasonal maintenance, i.e., every six months, ensures that your HVAC system is ready to go for whatever seasonal weather might be on hand.

-Here are some important checklist items to attend to when attending to seasonal maintenance:
+Here are some important checklist items to attend to when attending to seasonal AC maintenance:

 – Clean external unit fan with water

 – Remove debris from the external unit and keep vegetation clear of the area

 – Clean the evaporator and condenser coils using soap and water